Damian Johnson (American football)

-Damian Curtis Johnson (born December 18, 1962) is a former professional American football player who played offensive lineman for five seasons for the New York Giants and the New England Patriots.
+Damian Curtis Johnson (born December 18, 1962) is an American former professional football player who was an offensive lineman for five seasons with the New York Giants and the New England Patriots of the National Football League (NFL).

-Damian Johnson was convicted of theft in April 2009 in a New Jersey court.
+Johnson was convicted of theft in April 2009 in a New Jersey court.
 Sonita Johnson, had testified her husband simply came home one day and told her the Mercedes she leased for his use had been stolen.

 Johnson currently owns and operates a transportation company in Michigan known as Giant Transportation.